weizhao-BME/metis-project5/README.md

 | Severe      | 0.53       |
 | **Average** | 0.63       |

-But there are a certain number of misclassification for each severity.
+But there are a certain number of misclassifications for each severity.
 This could be a result of the data itself, where there is not a clear boundary for each severity.

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/traffic_delay.png" alt="Figure 8" width="400"/>

+Nevertheless, the neural network offers a useful tool for the police department and companies working on traffic accidents to instantaneously predict the severity of accidents whenever a new case is given.
+In particular, the police department would have better control on the distribution of police officers because the softmax activation function returns the probability of severity.

 ---

 ### Conclusions

-XX
+In this analysis, the relevance of accident occurrence to time period, location, season, and weather has been investigated.
+These results provide the police department with useful information to reduce the occurrence of traffic accidents.
+And the neural network will serve as powerful tool for instantaneous prediction of accident severity.